-Dumeril’s boas (not to be confused with the Madagascar ground boa) are ground-dwelling, ovoviviparous snakes native to the southwestern region of Madagascar, a large island off the southeast coast of Africa.
-This part of Madagascar is relatively dry, unlike the rainforest people usually think of associated with the island.
+Dumeril’s boas (not to be confused with the Madagascar ground boa) are ground-dwelling, ovoviviparous snakes native to the spiny thickets/forests in the southwestern region of Madagascar, a large island off the southeast coast of Africa.
+This part of Madagascar is quite dry, unlike the rainforest people usually associate with the island.

 Dumeril’s boas are nocturnal, meaning they are most active at night.
-They are also constrictors, using powerful muscles to squeeze their prey until it passes out (a relatively quick process, within seconds according to this study published in National Geographic).
+They are also constrictors, using powerful muscles to squeeze their prey until it passes out (a relatively quick process — within seconds, according to this study).

 Dumeril’s boas demonstrate a lot of variation in adult size, ranging anywhere from 4’-8’ long.
 They generally average around the 6′ mark, but some females have been reported as large as 10’.
 Dumeril’s boas also grow and mature slowly — taking about 5 years to reach full adulthood — but live between 15 to 20 years in captivity, with some living even longer.